rn1hd/rn1hd/README.md

 [Back to Top (FAQ)](https://github.com/rn1hd#-frequently-asked-questions-faq)

 - **Machine Learning** is one of the most difficult field that should not be taken lightly without mastering the prerequisites first.
 I was assigned on a project where the goal is to develop a generic based recommendation system.
 It did not go well unfortunately because the algorithm used in my implementation is inappropriate to achieve the expected results.
 For the sake of experience, I am willing to take **Full Stack Developer** role as a stepping stone in order to develop my business logic and productivity further aligned with company's expectations and to identify what logical reasoning can be applied in order to develop Artificial Intelligence applications in the future.
-- Although I am still finishing the course related to **Multimedia Artist**, the knowledge and skills required for the role has apparently distinct from a **Machine Learning Engineer**.
+- Although I am still finishing the course related to **Creative Design**, the knowledge and skills required for the role has apparently distinct from a **Machine Learning Engineer**.
 If we take a look deeply, people who committed an act that is against national law such as burglary, murder, and kidnapping is still considered a global crisis.
 CCTV is always the best weapon the counter this kind of violent act but not all CCTVs have built-in face recognition system.
 This is where computer vision libraries like **[OpenCV](https://opencv.org/)** and **[DeepFace](https://viso.ai/computer-vision/deepface/)** come into existence so if I have some knowledge on at least how to do camera filtering in **Adobe Photoshop**, it would be easier for me to relate once I start touching those computer vision libraries.
 - Staying myself as a **Machine Learning Engineer** for a long period of time is not guaranteed in the business world.
 I cannot put all my eggs in one basket because anything can happen in the business.
 Once it fails, there are no alternatives left to survive.
 As a general goal, client's demands are always a priority that should be fulfilled.
 That is, the possibility to work on an urgent client request outside the scope of a **Machine Learning Engineer** because this is how companies generate revenue to finance from a bank, attract investors to fund its operations and grow its business.
 Companies cannot remain in business without turning a profit so I pushed myself to strive harder on acquiring in-demand **Full Stack technologies** in order to maintain myself as an effective role model in the workplace regardless of the situation to benefit both parties in the long run.

 #### **Question #6: What is your greatest fear in life, and why?**